cdp menu

 Ways to filter the data and create a segment

-You can create a segment of “By User” or “By Group” and
+You can create a segment of an audience either “By User” or “By Group” and

 1. Filtering the data based on user (or) account traits, UTM parameters, demographics, Device or browser type , other parameters.